-Fox Hagg Nature Reserves lies within National Character Area (NCA) 37: The Yorkshire Southern Pennine Fringe.
+Fox Hagg nature reserves lies within National Character Area (NCA) 37: The Yorkshire Southern Pennine Fringe.
 Fox Hagg is a typical representation of this NCA, which is characterised by: the transition from the upland Southern Pennines to lower lying land, the underlying bedrock of sandstone and gritstones and the dissected landscape of plateaux and steep sided valleys.
 Its rocky outcrops, heather moorland and birch woodlands give Fox Hagg Nature Reserve a character typical of much of the moorland fringe and the reserve blends well into the hillside and provides excellent views of the surrounding countryside.
-Its drystone walls are characteristic of this part of Yorkshire.
+Its post-medieval drystone walls and trackways are characteristic of this part of Yorkshire and of the adjacent Dark Peak National Park.